Cream (CRM) Price Reaches $0.0001 on Major Exchanges

 - BashCoin (BASHC) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-Cream is a PoW/PoS coin that uses the Skein hashing algorithm.
+Cream (CRYPTO:CRM) is a PoW/PoS coin that uses the Skein hashing algorithm.
 Cream’s total supply is 45,108,749 coins.
 Cream’s official Twitter account is @creamcoin and its Facebook page is accessible here.
-Cream’s official website is creamcoin.com.
-Cream’s official message board is cream.technology.
+The official message board for Cream is cream.technology.
+The official website for Cream is creamcoin.com.

 Cream Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Cream directly using US dollars.
-Investors seeking to trade Cream should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cream using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Cream directly using U.S. dollars.
+Investors seeking to trade Cream should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cream using one of the aforementioned exchanges.

 Receive News & Updates for Cream Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cream and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.